ShaharHoory/passwod-reset-MitM/README.md

 <p>
   As one can notice, the SMS message contains the words "Your Facebook password reset code is ...".
-  This can immediately cause the user to suspect because he didn't have any interaction with Facebook.
+  This can immediately cause the user to suspect because he didn't have any interaction with Facebook. <br>
-  One possible solution is to interept the sms and steal the code, and even bofore the user understand that he has been cheated, change his password.
+  One possible solution is to interept the sms and steal the code, and even bofore the user understands that he has been cheated, change his password. <br>
-  We can also notice that the above article's authors claim that most of the users do not read the entire sms but just reads the code.
+  We can also notice that the above article's authors claim that most of the users do not read the entire sms but just read the code.
 </p>

 <p>